 By Olivia S. ’19

-“A man-eating plant?” is what many were thinking before seeing “Little Shop of Horrors” on the Lancaster Country Day School stage last weekend.
+“A man-eating plant?” is what many were thinking before seeing “Little Shop of Horrors” on the Lancaster Country Day School stage.
 Before the production on Friday, I had watched the movie multiple times and seen the TV show.
 I can honestly say that this was one of the best versions I have seen yet.

 By Bailey M. ’16